 Trick or Treat!

 Will you have little monsters ringing your doorbell this Halloween?
-Don't be afraid of those little goblins, just make sure you have the good kind of candy; full-sized chocolate bars, suckers and gummies.
+Don't be afraid of those little goblins; just make sure you have the good kind of candy; full-sized chocolate bars, suckers and gummies.
 Things monsters do not like: toothbrushes and raisins.
 This pattern by Bella Stitchery Designs shows off the cuter side of monsters.
 This project would be adorable on the front door or on a trick or treat bag.
-You can see this pattern and more traditional Halloween variety, as well as... fabric swatches in their store here.

 Room With a View

 Bats are amazing creatures.
 They take care of the creepy crawly bug population for us.
-They get such a bad time about being scary but in reality they are pretty awesome creatures.
+They get such bad press for being scary, but in reality they are pretty awesome creatures.
 Take for example Batacula by Fox, You are So Crafty.
-This little guy spreads his wings to show off his quilt inspired goodness.
+This little guy spreads his wings to show off his quilt inspired beauty.
 The colors in the pattern are very subtle.
 While it can be stitch up at Halloween, you can leave it up all year long.
-If bats aren't your thing, check out the other Halloween themed... patterns here.

 Home Scary Home